Trading

 Provide required documents including passport copies, business plan, and proof of address

-Receive your trading licence and open a corporate bank account
+Receive your trading license and open a corporate bank account

 Estimated Costs